Factory reset attempted on Fort Bend Co. Judge's phone amid racist posts investigation, warrant says

 SEE ALSO: Fort Bend Co.
 Judge KP George evades ABC13's questions amid probe into alleged election scheme

-The Fort Bend County District Attorney's Office, which led the investigation, said it had expanded its investigation of Patel to include George, and the county judge was indicted "as a party to the offense for which Taral Patel was indicted."
+The Fort Bend County District Attorney's Office said it expanded its investigation of Patel to include George and the county judge was indicted "as a party to the offense for which Taral Patel was indicted."

 Frank Yeverino, an attorney for Patel, did not immediately reply to a call seeking comment.